Indie DCC Publisher Hub

-With more than 150 third-party Kickstarters launched, DCC is the second-most popular TTRPG game system on Kickstarter!
-You can join this energizing community by publishing under our DCC third-party publisher license.
-Goodman Games offers this royalty-free license for third-party publishers to support Dungeon Crawl Classics, Mutant Crawl Classics, and Xcrawl Classics!
-Bookmark this page since it’s your master source for all 3PP (third-party publisher) content.
+With more than 150 Indie Kickstarters launched, DCC is the second-most popular TTRPG game system on Kickstarter!
+You can join this energizing community by publishing under our DCC Indie publisher license.
+Goodman Games offers this royalty-free license for Indie publishers to support Dungeon Crawl Classics, Mutant Crawl Classics, and Xcrawl Classics!
+Bookmark this page since it’s your master source for all Indie Publisher content.

 Summary of the License and Support

-The DCC 3PP license has existed since 2011 and has been copied by many other publishers, yet offers several unique aspects that make it particularly appealing to creators.
+The DCC Indie Publisher license has existed since 2011 and has been copied by many other publishers, yet offers several unique aspects that make it particularly appealing to creators.
 For example:

 • The license is free and requires Goodman Games to approve the final product.
-The most important criteria for obtaining approval is that you produce quality material of interest to our fans.
+The most important criteria for obtaining approval is producing quality material of interest to our fans.
 We approve all well-intentioned creations.

 • We encourage brand-new creators to take the plunge!
 It’s perfectly fine (and, in fact, encouraged) for you to use this license to publish your very first product.
 Welcome to our publishing family!
 You’ll only get better as you get more experienced.